 To get your first pair of pointe shoes, you’ll want to schedule a shoe fitting appointments to find the right shoes, padding, brand, size, etc. These appointments typically take about an hour.
-Our favorite fitters are Vicky at Dance Xtreme Bodywear and Noel at Assemble Dancewear.
+Our favorite fitters are Vicky at Dance Xtreme Bodywear in Centennial and Noel at Assemble Dancewear in Castle Rock.

 To get your first pair of pointe shoes, expect to spend about $100-$150.
 For a small extra fee, the store will sew your ribbons and elastics on the shoes for you.
 We recommend doing this, as doing it yourself is a surprising amount work if you’re not an avid sewer.

 Be sure to take pictures of the exciting event!

 Be sure to trim your toenails in advance of your pointe shoe fitting.
 If you press on the tip of your toe, you should not be able to feel your toenail.
 If your toenails are too long, they will hurt during your fitting and make it difficult to tell if the shoe is the correct fit.